How To Send Emails In Bulk

 There is a vast difference in email volume when comparing email marketing and cold emailing.
 With the former, you can send 1000s of emails in one go, while that is not the case for the latter.
 Usually, people send 100 cold emails in a day.

 You send marketing emails regularly and based on user behavior.
 For example, if a customer abandons the cart, you can send them an automated message to remind them about an item in their cart and that they have to check out to purchase it.
 On the other hand, you send fewer cold emails, and they depend majorly on the response you get from the prospect.

-SalesBlink is a sales outreach automation tool that helps you with prospecting and closing as well.
-It lets you connect with prospects across different channels for maximum engagement.
-It enables automated cold emailing, cold calling, and LinkedIn outreach.
+SalesBlink is a automated cold outreach tool that lets you connect with prospects for maximum engagement.
+It enables automated cold emailing and LinkedIn outreach.
 You can personalize emails at scale to get more responses.
 SalesBlink’s tracking feature tracks clicks, opens, replies, and bounces to see how well your email outreach campaign is performing with your target prospects.